eng3844f17/eng3844f17.github.io/_projects/p1-data-gathering.md

     <div class="content">
       <h3>Consider &amp; combine topos</h3>
       <p>
-        Define the basic parameters of your study through an invention process.</p>
+        Define the basic parameters of your study through an invention process that plays with topics of import.</p>
     </div>
   </li>
   <li>